mitchmason/watson-chat-orchestrator/README.md

-# Watson Engagement Advisor (WEA) Demo Framework using Watson Develop Cloud Services
+# Watson Conversation Demo Framework (an orchestration engine Watson Developer Cloud services and exeternal services)

 ## Create demos with automated conversation
-This demo framework leverages the **Dialog**, **Natural Language Classifier**, **Retrieve and Rank**, ""Text to Speech**, and **Speech to Text** services.
+This demo framework leverages the **Conversation**, **Retrieve and Rank**, ""Text to Speech**, **Speech to Text** and **Predictive Analytics** services.
 Powered by Watson, these services allow for a personalized experience in which users can engage in natural, human-like conversations with the chat engine.

 ## Create accounts and log in